karpathy/convnetjs/Readme.md

 - [MagicNet demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/automatic.html)

 ## Example code
-A reasonably comprehensive [Getting Started](http://cs.stanford.edu/people/karpathy/convnetjs/started.html) tutorial is also available on main page.
+A [Getting Started](http://cs.stanford.edu/people/karpathy/convnetjs/started.html) tutorial is available on main page.

 Also have a look at even more comprehensive [Docs](http://cs.stanford.edu/people/karpathy/convnetjs/docs.html).

-But here we go:
-Import convnet.js into your document: `<script src="build/convnet.js"></script>`
+To get started, first download the most recent [library release](https://github.com/karpathy/convnetjs/releases), which contains the compiled library inside `build/` directory.
+To use the library, import convnet.js into your document: `<script src="build/convnet.js"></script>`.
+If you using convnetjs as just a library and not messing with it in any way, you may also consider using `convnet-min.js` instead, which is much smaller in size and has equivalent functionality.

 ### Creating a net from layer definitions
 We first have to create a network.
 If you have images, here's an example network: